rad182/potential/dropbox-1password/dropbox-1password.md

 You must use 1Password for your own passwords as well as for Artsy passwords.
 Artsy will buy you a 1Password license if you don’t already have one.
 Ops will provide you with a key.

-Download and install 1Password version 4 (older versions don’t support multiple vaults) from [https://agilebits.com/downloads](https://agilebits.com/downloads).
+Download and install 1Password version 4 (older versions don’t support multiple vaults) from [https://agilebits.com/downloads](https://agilebits.com/downloads) or the [AppStore](https://itunes.apple.com/us/app/1password-password-manager/id443987910).

 Configure it for your personal use with a strong password that you will remember.
 This creates a so-called "Primary" vault.
 Place the vault in your personal dropbox folder via the 1Password, _Preferences_ menu under the _Sync_ tab.